 Making decisions about how to help manage interstitial lung disease (ILD) can leave you feeling overwhelmed with emotion.
 We want to help you not only process these emotions, but also understand the facts around helping to manage ILD, including how it may progress over time, so you can make informed decisions.

 ILD can affect the lungs primarily by inflammation, scarring, or a mix of both.
 On this page, you’ll find information about ILD that scars the lungs and continues to get worse over time (which may be referred to as a chronic ILD with worsening fibrosis) and your options to help manage this type of ILD.
 If you have an ILD with inflammation, ask your healthcare provider about management options.

 Call 1-844-473-2638 for support.

-You're not alone in this—call the Lungs&You® Call Center to speak with someone who can help you get the information you need to help take an active role in your health.*
+Sometimes you have more questions than answers.
+Call the Lungs&You® Call Center to speak with someone who can help you get the information you need to help take an active role in your health.

-*Lungs&You® does not provide medical advice.
+Keep in mind, Lungs&You® does not provide medical advice.
 Please consult with your healthcare provider if you have specific questions about your health.